 History: There is a Rocket Frame 87 game that I completed about a year and a half ago.
 It was my first major project with Gamemaker Studio, and offers about 40 minutes of game play.
 And I got to a point where I realized that there were a lot of aspects of the game that I wanted to incorporate, but didn’t know how.
 So I started a series of mini-projects as a learning experience.
 The original RF87 is described here.

 Current Status: Now that I’ve successfully created mini-games to learn all of the mechanics needed for RF87, I am have gone back to the main game.
 I’m currently putting together the mechanics and controls to allow the player to interact with the world in the way I had envisioned.
 Currently complete is the player inventory system which will equip items to their proper slots, a gather/harvest functionality, and a build structures functionality.
-Major upcoming projects include: Redrawing the background tile-sets, Importing the animal AI functionality, and (re)doing research tree from the original game.
+Update 4 added a new and improved research function, crafting, refining, and a simple skill tree.
+Major upcoming projects include: A quest/mission module, Redrawing the background tile-sets, Importing the animal AI functionality, and (re)doing research tree from the original game.

 Progress Demo #3 (July 16)